AbadaRaed/Weather/README.md

 # Weather App

-Creating a Weather Application using Open Weathermap API.

-The application will be divided into 2 modules :

-### Component part (Library)

-Retrieves weather information from an API

-### A UI part (Application)

-Displays the information obtained from the component
+Weather app using OpenWeatherMap API with kotlin

-#### The application will consist of 3 screens:
+#### The application includes:

 - A view for adding a city